bonitasoft/bonita-doc/md/software-extensibility.md

 ## Backward compatibility

-In Bonita 6.x and 7.x, we ensure backward compatibility of the following:
+In Bonita 7.x, we ensure backward compatibility of the following:

 * Engine API (except items marked as deprecated)
 * Web REST API (except items marked as deprecated)